askscio/atlassian-plugins/jira/server/scio_search/README.md

 To enable debug logs:
 1. Go to `Logging and Profiling` in Jira's administration settings.
-1. Add a new entry for `com.askscio.atlassian_plugins.jira.impl`
+1. Add a new entry for `ScioSearchConfigRestPlugin.impl`
 1. Set the level to:
    * `WARN` to see error messages.
    * `ALL` to see all activity, which include usernames and pages viewed.